roylindauer/PHP-Push-Socket-Server/README.md

 php-pcntl
 /etc/init.d/functions should exist

+cd /usr/local/
+tar -zcvf laberp-equipment-server.tar.gz
+cd laberp-equipment-server

 ## To be ran on a redhat based server
+cp support-files/scaleserver to /etc/init.d/
-put scaleserver in /etc/init.d/ chmod a+x scaleserver
+chmod +x scaleserver

 to run:
-scaleserver start
+service scaleserver start
-scaleserver stop
+service scaleserver stop
-scaleserver restart
+service scaleserver restart
-scaleserver status
+service scaleserver status

-## socket-server and supporting libraries
-put socket-server and libs under /var/www/vhosts/laberp/html/services chmod a+x socket-server

 ## Front end
 front.html is an example file on how to create a web socket connection